hapax/hapax.github.io/assets/j5test.md

 <div id="sketch-holder"></div>

-Tickle the delicate gube blodgers, and listen to their sorrowful song.
+Tickle the delicate gube blodgers, and listen to their song of feeble lamentation.
 Then you may begin the Metaplanning.

 <html>